ryusei-inamori/ryusei-inamori/README.md

 ## Profile
 - I'm a Ph.D student in Japan.
-- The first year of the Ph.D program.
+- The Third year of the Ph.D program.
 Medical science major.
 - Feel free to contact me anytime.